cuplv/droidel/README.md

 Android JARs
 ------------
 In order to run Droidel, you need a JAR file containing the bytecodes for the Android framework.
-Good sources for Android JARs are [GrepCode](http://grepcode.com/project/repository.grepcode.com/java/ext/com.google.android/android/) and Sable's [android-platforms](https://github.com/Sable/android-platforms) GitHub project.
+A good sources for Android JARs is [GrepCode](http://grepcode.com/project/repository.grepcode.com/java/ext/com.google.android/android/).
 Do not use the JARs packaged with the Android SDK.
 These JARs only contain type-correct stubs for applications to compile against; they are not suitable for static analysis of the Android framework.

 Running regression tests